gherardovarando/electrongui/README.md

 The extensions manager instance is available through `gui.extensions` and provides methods to install and manage extensions.
 If you want to install an extension with the extension manager (useful for developing new extensions), the extension need to be able to find all the dependencies, especially `electrongui`.
 It is suggested to create a npm-module folder structure for the extension, an appropriate `package.json`.
 Running `npm install` will build the `node_modules` folder containing all the dependencies.
-If you want then to integrate your extension in the application, you can directly insert it as a dependency in the `package.json` of the electron app (see example below).
+If you want then to integrate your extension in the application, you can directly insert it as a dependency in the `package.json` of the electron app and then create the instance and call the `activate` method (see example below).
 ```
 //renderer.js
 const {Gui} = require('electrongui')